swisscom/cf-default-app-nodejs/README.md

-# CF Sample App Node
+# CF Default App Node

 The default Node.js app that will be pushed into the Swisscom Application cloud if no source code is provided.